INSRapperswil/segment-routing-ch-content/segment-routing/content/english/projects/project-jagw.md

   - "julian.klaiber@ost.ch"

 # This summary is used in the projects overview page.
 summary: "Jalapeño is a cloud-native infrastructure platform for network services developed by Cisco.
-An API Gateway is needed as a single point of access for SR-Apps."
+An API Gateway is needed as a single point of access for SR-Apps.
+The INS is working in cooperation with Cisco Systems to develop this API Gateway."
 ---

 ## Introduction